borisdiakur/memoize-fs/README.md

 ## Checking for a cache hit

 You can check if the result of a momoized function resulted from a cache hit using the `cacheHit` getter on the `Memoizer` instance.
-Initially, if no memoized function has been executed, `cacheHit` is `undefined`; if the result of a memozed function was read from a cache file, `cacheHit` is `true`; if the result was just written to a cache file, `cacheHit` is `true`; if an exceptions occured, `cacheHit` is `undefined`.
+Initially, if no memoized function has been executed, `cacheHit` is `undefined`; if the result was just written to a cache file, `cacheHit` is `false`; if the result of a memozed function was read from a cache file, `cacheHit` is `true`; if an exceptions occured, `cacheHit` is `undefined`.

 ```js
 import memoizeFs from 'memoize-fs'